 Dr. Michael Brent leads the development of a national Diabetic Retinopathy screening program that will be accessible to all Canadians living with diabetes.
 A best practices approach for early diagnosis and management of Diabetic Retinopathy will reduce blindness and visual disability.
 Tele-ophthalmology will be an important program component , with emphasis on indigenous and inner city communities.
 Patient engagement in research protocols, and attention to sex and gender issues will be essential cornerstones of program development.
 Novel imaging equipment, and automated grading software will be integrated into the screening program.
 A national clinical trials network will be established to assess new treatments for diabetic retinopathy.

-Adalsteinn (Steini) Brown is the Director of the Institute for Health Policy, Management and Evaluation at the University of Toronto and the Dalla Lana Chair of Public Health Policy at the University.
-Past roles include Assistant Deputy Minister for Strategy at the Ontario Ministry of Health and Long-term Care and for Science and Research at the Ontario Ministry of Research and Innovation.
-He advises governments and corporations on information use and performance measurement.
+Adalsteinn (Steini) Brown is the Interim Dean of the Dalla Lana School of Public Health at the University of Toronto and the Dalla Lana Chair of Public Health Policy at the University.
+Past roles include senior leadership roles in policy and strategy within the Ontario Government, founding roles in start-up companies, and extensive work on performance measurement.
 He received his undergraduate degree in government from Harvard University and his doctorate from the University of Oxford, where he was a Rhodes Scholar.
-He has received several leadership awards including being named one of Canada’s “Top 40 Under 40” in recognition for his work on performance measurement.

-Dr. Joseph Cafazzo is Lead for the Centre for Global eHealth Innovation.
+Dr. Joseph Cafazzo is Lead for the eHealth Innovation, University Health Network.